Jersey Devil Sightings and the Story Behind the Legend

 The Devil in the Pine Barrens

 The Jersey Devil is among the lesser-known cryptids said to inhabit North America, but its story is perhaps the most bone-chilling.
-It makes its home in the dense woodlands of the Southern New Jersey Pine Barrens, a foreboding forest where few are brave enough to venture too deeply.
+It is a terrifying creature that makes its home in the dense woodlands of the Southern New Jersey Pine Barrens, a foreboding forest where few are brave enough to venture too deeply.

 Through the years it has killed livestock, other animals and, by some accounts, even people.
 It has menaced humans to the point of madness, driven workmen from the woods and stupefied law enforcement officials.
 Yet despite thousands of sightings spanning back almost three centuries, the Devil has never been captured.

 Long before European settlers encountered the Devil, the local Native American tribes referred to the Pine Barrens as “the place of the dragon.”
 Accounts vary, but many witnesses say it walks upright on two legs with cloven hooves, has a head like a horse, nasty claws, a forked tail, and leathery, bat-like wings.
 Could this creature be what the Native Americans were describing as a dragon?

 The Jersey Devil is most often spotted in the Pine Barrens, but witnesses claim to have seen it as far away as Pennsylvania, and even along the New Jersey coast.
 In some cases, although the Devil is not actually sighted, there are reports of horrible screams in the night, then the discovery of strange tracks alongside dead livestock or pets the next morning.
 It has the ability to fly, and, even though there are some accounts of it harming humans, in most cases it flees when confronted.